Skip to main content

 For employers

 Philadelphia employers must provide all employees and non-payroll workers with the City of Philadelphia EITC notice.
-Employers usually provide the notice when they issue employee W-2s or comparable forms.
+Employers usually provide the notice when distributing W-2s, 1099s, or comparable forms to employees.

 Top